Telfast

 • Yellow iron oxide (E172)

-If you experience an allergic reaction from taking Telfast, stop taking the medicine and seek immediate advice from your doctor.
+If you experience an allergic reaction to Telfast, stop taking the medicine and seek immediate medical advice from your doctor.
 For cases of serious allergic reaction, go straight to your nearest accident and emergency department.
-Remember to take the packaging and any remaining medicine with you so that doctors treating you know exactly what you took.
+Remember to take the packaging and any remaining medication with you, so that the doctors treating you know exactly what you took.

 Who should not take Telfast?

 Telfast (fexofenadine) may not be suitable for you.
-Speak to your doctor or pharmacist if you are unsure whether it is safe for you to take Telfast.
+Speak to your doctor or pharmacist if you are unsure whether Telfast is safe for you to take.

 Speak to your doctor before using Telfast if you: